wandb/docs/docs/guides/integrations/other/metaflow.md

 This integration lets users apply decorators to Metaflow [steps and flows](https://docs.metaflow.org/metaflow/basics) to automatically log parameters and artifacts to W&B.

-* Decorating a step will enable or disable logging for certain types within that step.
+* Decorating a step will turn logging off or on for certain types within that step.
-* Decorating the flow will enable or disable logging for every step in the flow.
+* Decorating the flow will turn logging off or on for every step in the flow.

 ## Quickstart